Back to Builder

 Each response has the following settings:

-• Status Code — Any standard HTTP status (200, 201, 400, 404, 500, etc.)
+• Status Code: any standard HTTP status (200, 201, 400, 404, 500, and so on)

-• Content Type — JSON, plain text, HTML, or XML
+• Content Type: JSON, plain text, HTML, or XML

 Example JSON response body: